renatomateusx/Custom-TableView-Custom-CollectionView/README.md

 # Custom-TableView-Custom-CollectionView
 Project Made to  show custom xib loading, custom cell loading from xib on each row at tableview.
-I don't worried about the design.
+I didn't worried about the design.

 #Preview